Free & Reduced Meal Application FAQs

 The Greater Johnstown School District believes that sound nutrition is important for the healthy growth of our children’s minds and bodies.
 Therefore, we provide a nutritious breakfast and lunch in our schools every day.

 We invite all students to participate each day.
 Students may buy lunch for $2.65 in the elementary schools and $2.85 in the secondary schools.
-Breakfast at the elementary schools is $1.35.
-At Knox Jr. High School and JHS, the cost is $1.85.
+Breakfast at the elementary schools is $1.35 and $1.85 at JHS.

 We use a computer program called NutriKids in our cafeterias that allows student to prepay on their individual accounts at any time and it allows us to monitor student purchases.
 Please consider paying for meals on a weekly or monthly basis.
 Money can be deposited on a students’ account at any time and/or on line at myschoolbucks.
 If you have any questions, please call the Food Service office or your school secretary.

-To apply for free or reduced price meals, complete an application as found on our Forms page, sign it and return it to your school secretary as soon as possible.
+To apply for free or reduced price meals, complete an application as found on our Forms page, sign it and return it to Susan Frank, Free and Reduced Price Lunch Program Coordinator, at email@example.com as soon as possible.
 Please refer to the guidelines contained in this letter; we cannot approve an application that is not complete so be sure to fill out all required information.
+Please note the application can be scanned and emailed.

 - Do I need to fill out an application for each child?
 No. Complete one application to apply for free or reduced price meals.
 Do not fill out more than one application for your household.